-Disclaimer: This document is a work in progress, to be reviewed as needed by the Department.
+Disclaimer: This document is a work in progress, to be reviewed annually by the Department.
 It is neither a prescription for success, nor a checklist for tenure and promotion, but rather a nonbinding guide for Department faculty.
-Provided herein are examples of what the Department of Physics and Engineering values in the areas of teaching, scholarship and service.
+Provided herein are examples of what the Department of Physics values in the areas of teaching, scholarship and service.
 It is understood that Department faculty cannot be evaluated by means of the model outlined above, and its use is voluntary for both the Department and the faculty member.
-Ownership of this document lies exclusively with the Department of Physics and Engineering, and no part of this Teacher-Scholar Model can supersede the Collective Bargaining Agreement, local APSCUF agreements and a Statement of Expectations.
+Ownership of this document lies exclusively with the Department of Physics, and no part of this Teacher-Scholar Model can supercede the Collective Bargaining Agreement, local APSCUF agreements and a Statement of Expectations.
 In accordance with the Collective Bargaining Agreement, teaching, scholarship, and service are characterized by review and evaluation by peers of the faculty.

-Approved by the Faculty of Physics and Engineering The Department of Physics and Engineering West Chester University of Pennsylvania
+Approved by the Faculty of Physics The Department of Physics West Chester University of Pennsylvania

-Original Approved: 7 September 2005

-Latest Revisions Approved: 22 March 2019
+Original Approved: 7 September 2005 Latest Revisions Approved: 7 October 2011